unstoppabledomains/3box-blog-example/README.md

 # 3Box React Blog

-A React & Typescript blog that uses decentralized storage and 3Box profiles.
+A React & Typescript blog that uses 3Box decentralized storage and authentication

 ## How to use